justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 It's a header-only framework.
 We also use FakeIt, a header-only C++ mocking framework that's fully compatible with Catch.
 (Again, Fakeit.hpp is not our code!)

+NOTE: tm-cli-go.hpp was not written by us.
+It has been modified for unit testing purposes.

 To run our test you can compile  test/*.cpp and src/implementation/*.cpp into an executable and run it.
 All you need is a c++ compiler!
 For Example: Using